ecg-icas/icas/src/source/reference/get-campaign-targeting.rst

 Returns a :ref:`Campaign Targeting Object <campaign-targeting-object>` for the specified campaign.
 If the ``id`` is invalid, i.e., not a positive integer, the server returns *400 Bad Request.*

+If the campaign is in DELETED status, `404 Not Found` is returned.

 Example:
 --------